ORNL-BTRIC/Autotune/README.md

 	  v.gui = true
     end
     ```
+  * `vagrant up --provider virtualbox`
+  This will download the VM from Atlas (the new version of VagrantCloud) and then power up the instance.

 # Server Installations
 These instructions are used to setup a machine so that Autotune can be invoked through the provided website and/or web service.